- Imagine staying in a boutique hotels with world famous monuments around;

 Day 7.
 DRIVE TO SAMARKAND (260km, 4-5 hrs)

 Breakfast at the hotel.
 Drive to Samarkand.
-On your way to Samarkand, you can visit the Gijduvan Ceramics Workshop and Sardoba – a 600-years-old water reservoir of the caravans of the Silk Road.
+On your way to Samarkand, you can visit the Gijduvan Ceramics Workshop and Sardoba – a 600-year-old water reservoir of the caravans of the Silk Road.

 Upon arrival in Samarkand, you will be transferred to your hotel.
 In the afternoon you will visit 2 iconic monuments of the city: the Gur-Emir mausoleum and the majestic Registan Place with its three magnificent madrasas.